We came, we saw, he died! — Hillary Clinton

-March 19th, 2011 – Did you see the TV news?
-Did you see the pundits describing the air attacks over Libya, the smoke, the flames, the first accounts of the dead?
+March 19th, 2011 – Did you see the pundits giggling as they described the air attacks the smoke, the flames, the first accounts of the dead?
 Did it remind you of the first night of attacks over Baghdad eight years ago?
 Precisely eight years ago?
 Coincidence?
 Be serious…

 We now have yet another opportunity to observe the process of “othering” on an international scale.
 But first, let’s review a few thoughts from Chapter Eight of my book:

 The Human Face of Evil: After seventy years and trillions wasted, the U.S.S.R. collapsed.
 The result was worldwide euphoria.
 Sixty percent of Americans favored huge cuts in defense and a “peace dividend” that would eliminate poverty.
 But visions of infinite wealth drove the opportunists, who demanded further deregulation and increased military spending…neither greed nor guilt could generate support for new aggressive policies.
 Fear could do that, and this required a new external Other.